eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 This is a lot of typing.
 And you might object that it's only a few characters longer.
 But when you're studying from a textbook, or when you're copying words from a vocabulary table, these small frictions add up.
 If writing flashcards is frustrating, you'll write fewer of them: and that means less knowledge gained.
 Dually, a system that makes flashcard creation as frictionless as possible means more flashcards, and more knowledge.

 Another problem is that Mochi doesn't have an equivalent of Anki's note types.
-In Anki you can make a note type for chemical elements, with fields like atomic number, symbol, name, etc., and write templates to generate flashcards asking questions like:
+For example: you can make a note type for chemical elements, with fields like atomic number, symbol, name, etc., and write templates to generate flashcards asking questions like:

 - What is the atomic number of [name]?
 - What element has atomic number [number]?